HER2 positive breast cancer

 The higher the level of HER2, the more likely the cell is to grow and divide.
 Between 15 and 25 out of every 100 women with breast cancer (15–25%) have HER2 positive cancers.
 Fewer men with breast cancer are thought to have HER2 positive cancers.

 HER2 positive breast cancers tend to grow more quickly than HER2 negative breast cancers.
-However, effective treatments called targeted (or sometimes biological) therapies have been developed to treat HER2 positive breast cancer.
+However, effective treatments called targeted (biological) therapies have been developed to treat HER2 positive breast cancer.
 The drug most commonly used is trastuzumab (Herceptin ®).

-All women diagnosed with breast cancer have a test done to check the HER2 level of the breast cancer cells.
-If you are a man with breast cancer you may want to discuss this with your cancer specialist.
+Everyone diagnosed with breast cancer will have a test to check the HER2 level of the breast cancer cells.

-Testing is usually done after you have had a sample of breast tissue removed (biopsy) when you are first diagnosed.
-Knowing if the cancer is HER2 positive or negative helps your doctors decide which treatments will be most effective for you.
+Testing is usually done after you have had a sample of breast tissue removed (a biopsy) when you are first diagnosed.
+But it may also be done after you’ve had surgery to remove the cancer.
+Knowing if the cancer is HER2 positive or negative helps your doctors decide which treatments will be best for you.

-If breast cancer comes back after initial treatment, women may have HER2 levels checked again.
-In a small number of cases (1 in 5 or fewer) the HER2 level may have changed.
+If you have a breast cancer that comes back after initial treatment, you may have the HER2 levels checked again.
 This can be checked by taking another biopsy.
-Your specialist will advise you if this is appropriate in your situation.
+In a small number of cases (1 in 5 or fewer), the HER2 level may have changed.
+Your specialist will advise you whether this is appropriate in your situation.

-The two main methods used for HER2 testing are immunohistochemistry (IHC) and fluorescence in-situ hybridization (FISH).
+There are two main ways of testing for HER2.
+These are immunohistochemistry (IHC) and fluorescence in-situ hybridisation (FISH).

-IHC shows how much HER2 protein is present in the sample of tissue taken from the cancer.
+IHC measures the level of the HER2 protein in the sample of tissue taken from the cancer.
 The HER2 level is graded from 0 to 3+.

-0–1+ means there is a normal amount of HER2, and the result is HER2 negative
+0–1+ means there is a normal amount of HER2, and the cancer is HER2 negative.

-3+ means there is a higher than normal level of HER2, and the result is HER2 positive.
+3+ means there is a higher than normal level of HER2, and the cancer is HER2 positive.

 If the result is 2+, guidelines recommend you have a FISH test (see below).
-The results of this test will help to identify people with a level of 2+ who will benefit from treatment with Herceptin.
+The results of this test will help identify the people with a level of 2+ who will benefit from treatment with trastuzumab.

-FISH measures the amount of a gene called the HER2/neu gene, which is responsible for the overproduction of HER2 protein in each cell.
+FISH measures the amount of a gene called the HER2/neu gene.
+This gene is responsible for the overproduction of HER2 protein in each cell.
 About 1 in 4 people (25%) with a 2+ result will have a positive FISH result.

 The result will be either:

-FISH positive, which means there is at least twice as much as the normal level of the gene present (the cancer is HER2 positive).
+FISH negative – there is a normal level of the gene and the cancer is HER2 negative.